Doomakia-Dev/DeadDogma/Rules/Combat Encounters/CombatRules.md

 Free Actions are Acts you can make without using AP, and may require a trigger like Reactions.
 If you have multiple Free Actions with the same trigger, you can only use one of those Free Actions.
 If a Free Action does not require a trigger, you may use it like a single action without the cost.

 ## Movement

+# Taking hits
+It's very common that you will, in fact, get hit.
+A lot.
+Here's how to make it suck less.

+## [Evasion]
+If a creature targets you with a direct attack, you may contest their attack by [evading].
+The attacking creature and evading creature make an attack roll and an evasion roll respectively.\\

+Attack roll modifiers are based on the ability score the creature's weapon uses, along with their proficiency modifier if they are proficient with the weapon.
+Other bonuses that affect attack rolls are also applied.\
+Evasion roll modifiers are based on the creature's dexterity, along with their proficiency modifier if they are proficient in evasion.
+Other bonuses that affect evasion rolls are also applied.
+If the evasion roll is higher than the attack roll, the attack fails to hit.
+However, if the attack roll is higher than the evasion roll, the attack hits and damage is rolled.

+## [Armour Value \[Placeholder]]
+When attacked and hit, the damage you take is reduced by your armor. first, roll your evasion if you choose to, if your evasion beats the opposing hit roll, you dodge, else you're hit.\
+if you're hit, subtract your AV and their True damage by each other until one reaches zero.
+Do the same with the rest of the damage until it reaches reaches zero. any damage left is taken as HP damage.